 If an unanticipated delay occurs after you’ve got your stove, do the following: remove the plastic wrap (as above, the wrap can become a moisture and condensation trap), read your manual, and put your stove in a secure and dry location where it is unlikely to be used as shelving – throw an old sheet/blanket over to protect it from dust.
 If it’s going to be like that for a really long time, make sure you check up on it periodically: there may be superficial surface rust or moisture cropping up that you can just wipe away with turps on a rag.

 Stoves deteriorate quickest when not in use (eg: in storage), so get yours installed and put to good use as soon as possible.
 The happiest stove is a hot stove!

 For those of you out off the mainland (or from another country altogether) – we are happy to arrange for the delivery of your stove to any ferry terminal/depot/freight agent that you nominate, and depending on the location, sometimes Mainfreight can actually still offer delivery-to-door: just let me your situation when ordering and we’ll help you out.

 “All this sounds like an awful lot of work, can’t you do it for us?”

-Moving your stove really is a straight-forward thing – it just requires a bit of forethought and planning.
-You’ve probably expended more effort in reading this article (seriously: I apologise for how long it is).
+Moving your stove really is a straightforward thing – it just requires a bit of forethought and planning.
+You’ve probably expended more effort in reading this article (seriously: I apologise for how long it is, in the future this will hopefully be replaced with just a 5 minute video!).
 The actual moving shouldn’t take more than half an hour or so, and you only need to do it once.

 If you really don’t want to do any of it you could always pay an installer to do the moving too.

-For you Whangarei locals – we don’t mind lending you our gear overnight (levers/rollers/pallet trolley) if you’re collecting the stove from our workshop, but we no longer offer any delivery service ourselves.
+For you Whangarei locals – we are happy to lend you our gear overnight (levers/rollers/pallet trolley/ramp gear) if you’re collecting the stove from our workshop, but we no longer offer any delivery service ourselves.